evefim/Udacity/Project_1/README.md

 The training was performed using Udacity so there were some limitations on available disk space and total train time.

 ### Reference experiment
-The reference experiment was performed using the config for a SSD Resnet 50 640x640 model from Tensorflow Object Detection API with the default .
+The reference experiment was performed using the config for a SSD Resnet 50 640x640 model from Tensorflow Object Detection API with the default config.

+The training metrics after 3000 training steps are shown below.

 | Precision/Recall | area | maxDets | Score |
 |-------|--------|--------|-------|